nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

    :local:
    :depth: 2

-The AT Client sample demonstrates the asynchronous serial communication taking place over UART to the cellular modem.
+The AT Client sample demonstrates the asynchronous serial communication taking place over UART to the nRF91 Series modem.
 The sample enables you to use an external computer or MCU to send AT commands to the LTE-M/NB-IoT modem of your nRF91 Series device.

 Requirements